hiroTochigi/treehouses.github.io/pages/blog/20191000-private-bin.md

 curl -L https://github.com/PrivateBin/PrivateBin/archive/master.zip > /var/www/master.zip && \
 ```

-This code downloads a master.zip file from Privatebin archive repository and stores in /var/www directory as the same name: master.zip.
+This code downloads a master.zip file from the Privatebin archive repository and stores in /var/www/master.zip in Docker image.
 However, the master.zip code is not the latest code.
 You do not want to use this image, so delete the line.

 ```
 unzip -q master.zip && \
 rm -rf master.zip
 ```

 This two codes deal with zip file.
 The first code decompresses the master.zip.
 The second code deletes master.zip.
-However, you git-cloned the uncompressed Privatebin, so these codes are not only used anymore but also produce errors.
+However, you git-cloned the uncompressed Privatebin, so not only are these codes not used anymore, but they also produce errors.

 ### Modify Three Lines
-Change three lines
+Change three lines:

-1. apt-get install -y unzip zlib1g-dev libpng-dev && \` → `apt-get install -y zlib1g-dev libpng-dev && \
+1. apt-get install -y unzip zlib1g-dev libpng-dev && \ → apt-get install -y zlib1g-dev libpng-dev && \
-1. mv PrivateBin-master html && \`→ `mv PrivateBin html && \
+1. mv PrivateBin-master html && \ → mv PrivateBin html && \
-1. a2enmod rewrite && \`→ `a2enmod rewrite
+1. a2enmod rewrite && \ → a2enmod rewrite

 The first modification is optional.
 You do not need to use upzip in this Dockerfile.
 The second and third modifications are crucial.
-The second command changes from the first directory name to html.
-If there is not the first name, you get an error.
+The second command changes the first directory name to html.
+If the name of the first directory is not PrivateBin, you get an error.
-The third command must be the last command in the first `RUN command. && \` means that there is a next command.
+The third command must be the last command in the first RUN command block. `&& \` tells Docker engine that there is a next command.
 If there is `&& \` but no command proceeds, you get an error.

 After that you should have the below Dockerfile.